Le-foucheur/Typst-VarTable/tabvar.typ

   domain: (),
   ///// the content of the table \
   ///// see below for more details
-  /// le contenu de la table\
+  /// Le contenu de la table\
-  /// voir 2.2<2.2> pour plus de détaille
+  /// Voir 2.2<2.2> pour plus de détails
   /// -> array
   contents: ((),),
   ///// *Optional*\